Tim Molyneux

-Tim Molyneux (born 1969) is an American actor, singer, writer, director, and independent show producer of musical and theatrical productions.
+Tim Molyneux (born 1969) is an American actor, singer, writer, director, and show producer of musical and theatrical productions.
 He is best known for producing and writing the song and dance vampire production show Bite which showed at the Stratosphere Hotel & Casino in Las Vegas for an eight-year run, and for his cruise ship productions.
 He is the founder of "Molyneux Entertainment" which has premiered at least 14 other shows around the world.
 Tim Molyneux has been producing live entertainment since 1989.

 Early life and education

 Molyneux grew up in Mobile, Alabama with his parents, who both worked for the telephone company.
 Molyneux started his career, at only five years old, as a singer in his grandfather's Pentecostal church.
 He sang a variety of music styles including gospel, musical theater, country, jazz, rhythm and blues.
 He began studying opera at age 13.

 Molyneux attended Theodore High School and continued to develop his opera career.
 In 1986, at the age of 16, Molyneux attended a summer classical music program at Florida State University where he was mentored by Dr. Andre Thomas.
 Molyneux was awarded an Opera Vocal Performance scholarship to Florida State University.
-While still at FSU Molyneux started Molyneux Entertainment, a creative production and consultation company specialized in live entertainment.

 Molyneux later obtained a Bachelor of Science Degree in Communications with a minor in Commercial Music from Belmont University in Nashville, TN.

 Career

 After FSU, Molyneux moved to San Antonio where he pursued his performing and singing careers.
 He performed the lead role in Opryland USA's "Rockin At Rockville High" in San Antonio's Fiesta Texas Theme Park.
-While at Fiesta Texas, Molyneux taught voice lessons, and continued to write and produce for corporate conventions and special events.

-Molyneux moved to Nashville, Tennessee in 1994 to sing on Opryland's General Jackson Showboat.
-He continued to teach voice lessons, performance coach and write and produce for conventions, trade-shows and special events in Nashville.

 In 1997, Molyneux was hired by Celebrity Cruises on their ship, The Mercury, to perform as a headline comic, a cappella group.
 After this successful run as a performer, he was later contracted as a producer and director to create and manage other a cappella groups for Celebrity Cruises and Royal Caribbean Cruises, Inc., Crystal Cruises and the Queen Mary II.
 His a cappella productions are still used on the Celebrity Cruises fleet, Royal Caribbean cruise line and the Queen Mary II.